babichjacob/sapper-typescript-graphql-template/README.md

        apolloServer.applyMiddleware({ app, path: graphqlPath });
        ```

 2. Remove the now-useless `graphqlPath` parameter to `createSapperAndApolloServer` in `src/server.ts`.
-This is also a good opportunity to rename the function since there is no longer an Apollo Server.
+This is also a good opportunity to rename the function since there is no longer an Apollo Server

-3. Delete the `src/graphql` folder.
+3. Delete the `src/graphql` folder

-4. Uninstall the `apollo-server-express`, `bufferutil`, `class-validator`, `graphql`, `reflect-metadata`, `type-graphql`, and `utf-8-validate` packages.
+4. Uninstall the `apollo-server-express`, `bufferutil`, `class-validator`, `graphql`, `reflect-metadata`, `type-graphql`, and `utf-8-validate` packages

 ## 😵 Help!
 I have a question